g7n3/time-union/README.md

 t.Intersect()
 ```
 To get the intersection of some time (or number) periods.
-The return value is a `TSlice` with one element.
+The return value is a `TSlice` with only one element.

 Before：
 ```